-When Can You Fly After Wisdom Teeth Removal and Why?
+Can You Fly After Wisdom Teeth Removal.
+When and Why?

 The removal of your wisdom teeth is a common and relatively simple dental procedure that millions of people under go each year.
 However, the pain and inconvenience that it brings after the surgery can cause anxiety to those who have to undergo it.
 After all, having surgery in your mouth can be a terrifying experience and it is only natural to wonder what you should or shouldn’t do afterwards.

-As a general rule of thumb, you should only fly 48 hours after your wisdom teeth removal surgery.
-A change in air pressure during a flight can lead to discomfort, swelling, and bleeding at the surgical site.
+The waiting period is advised as a change in air pressure during a flight can lead to discomfort, swelling, and bleeding at the surgical site.
 This could potentially lead to medical complications such as a dry socket and delay the recovery.

 You may be interested in: Headache After Wisdom Teeth Removal.
 Why and How You Can Reduce It